insider interventions

 Spoken Word Poetry & Songwriting Workshop

-immy is currently offering a workshop at a Queen’s University event called “Discussing strategies for combatting abuse within Sikh communities”.
+immy delivered a workshop at Queen’s University called “Discussing strategies for combatting abuse within Sikh communities”.